South Australia: Australian rules football

 Australian rules football is the most popular spectator sport in South Australia.
 In 2006, South Australians had the highest attendance rate for the sport of any state, with 31% of South Australians attending a match in the previous twelve months.
-South Australia fields two teams in the Australian Football League (AFL): the Adelaide Football Club and Port Adelaide Football Club.
+South Australia fields two teams in the Australian Football League (AFL) and AFL Women's (AFLW): the Adelaide Football Club and Port Adelaide Football Club.
 The two teams have an intense rivalry called the Showdown.
 The traditional home of Australian rules football in South Australia was Football Park in the western suburb of West Lakes, which was the home ground of both AFL teams until 2013.
 Since 2014, both teams have used Adelaide Oval, near the city centre, as their home ground.
+In addition, it was chosen to host the inaugural 2023 'Gather Round' where all AFL matches are played in one state and has retained the event since.

 The South Australian National Football League (SANFL), which was the premier league in the state before the advent of the Australian Football League, is a popular local league comprising ten teams: Sturt, Port Adelaide, Adelaide, West Adelaide, South Adelaide, North Adelaide, Norwood, Woodville/West Torrens, Glenelg and Central District.

 The Adelaide Footy League comprises 68 member clubs playing over 110 matches per week across ten senior divisions and three junior divisions.
 It is one of Australia's largest and strongest Australian rules football associations.